UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: UncertaINR: Uncertainty Quantification of INRs for CT

 \section{UncertaINR: Uncertainty Quantification of INRs for CT}

-To quantify the uncertainty in reconstructing image $f$ given sinogram measurements $S$, we reformulate the CT reconstruction problem, (\ref{eq:opt_problem}), as one of Bayesian inference.
+To quantify the uncertainty in reconstructing image $f$, given sinogram measurements $S$, we reformulate the CT reconstruction problem, Eq.~\ref{eq:opt_problem}, as one of Bayesian inference.
 We assume a Gaussian measurement model,

-where $\sigma^2$ is an assumed known observation noise, and $\mathbf{A}_i$ is the $i$th row of the discretized Radon transform $\mathbf{A}$.\footnote{The end-to-end INR approach introduced in \citet{NEURIPS2020_55053683} can thus be viewed as maximum likelihood using \ref{eqn:obs_model}'s measurement model.} To perform inference, we need to place a prior distribution over $f$.
+where $\sigma^2$ is an assumed known observation noise, and $\mathbf{A}_i$ is the $i$th row of the discretized Radon transform $\mathbf{A}$.\footnote{The end-to-end INR approach introduced in \citet{NEURIPS2020_55053683} can thus be viewed as maximum likelihood using Eq.~\ref{eqn:obs_model}'s measurement model.} Once a prior distribution is placed over $f$, the posterior distribution over $f$ can be computed.
+The posterior distribution captures both plausible reconstructions of $f$ (e.g.\ via the posterior mean), as well as the uncertainty over reconstructions (e.g.\ via the posterior standard deviation).